 Most nationalities need a visa.
 If you need help try our chums at The Visa Machine

 We ask teams on all our adventures to raise £1,000 for charity, the first half of which goes to our official charity - Cool Earth, the rest can go to a charity (or charities) of your choosing.
 If you raise £1000 for Cool Earth, then you could win a trip to the Peruvian rainforest too.
 Nice.

 To cover the boat, the tracker, LED flare and inflatable pontoons.
 This will be returned after you hand them back on the finish line and everything has been checked over.

-You might need some immunisations to come to Tanzania and the islands.
+You might need some immunisations.
 You might already have all the immunisations you need, you might also decide you don't need any.
 We advise checking with your local health centre what they recommend.

 Food is cheap and good, if you get to somewhere with a restaurant expect to pay £5-£10 for a meal, or less if you're eating on the fly.
 There are also enough fish to make catching your lunch an option.

-Accommodation is pretty cheap both in Tanzania and on the islands.
+Accommodation is pretty cheap.
 While the race is on it's very likely you'll sleep on beaches or sandbanks a fair bit.